-(1) Two hard copies of the thesis must be submitted by the student to Student Administration.
+- (1) Two hard copies of the thesis must be submitted by the student to the Doctoral School.
 The student may be required to submit a third copy of the thesis in the event that a third examiner is appointed at any stage in the examination process.
 The thesis must be submitted within the maximum period of registration in Section 2 (4) (a) and (b).
-Failure to submit within the required period will normally result in the student failing the degree without the option to present the thesis for a second time, unless there are severe

-- extenuating circumstances which are deemed acceptable by the College Board of Examiners' Executive Committee. - (2) In addition to two (or three) hard copies of the thesis, submitted in line with Section 15 (1), students will also submit an electronic version of the thesis to Student Administration, except in cases where agreement is in place for a restriction of access for reasons of confidentiality, commercial sensitivity or patents.
-The student is required to confirm at the point of submission that the hard copies and electronic version are identical. - (3) Failure to submit both hard copies and an electronic version by the submission deadline will normally result in the student failing the degree without the option to present the thesis for a second time, unless there are severe extenuating circumstances which are deemed acceptable by the College Board of Examiners' Executive Committee. - (4) All components of the thesis, including the electronic version, must be presented for examination in a final form and bound in accordance with the Instructions and Notes on Submission. - (5) The decision to submit a thesis in any particular form rests with the student alone.
+Failure to submit within the required period will normally result in the student failing the degree without the option to present the thesis for a second time, unless there are severe extenuating circumstances which are deemed acceptable by the Research Degrees Programmes Committee. - (2) In addition to two (or three) hard copies of the thesis, submitted in line with Section 15 (1), students will also submit an electronic version of the thesis to the Doctoral School, except in cases where agreement is in place for a restriction of access for reasons of confidentiality, commercial sensitivity or patents.
+The student is required to confirm at the point of submission that the hard copies and electronic version are identical. - (3) Failure to submit both hard copies and an electronic version by the submission deadline will normally result in the student failing the degree without the option to present the thesis for a second time, unless there are severe extenuating circumstances which are deemed acceptable by the Research Degrees Programmes Committee. - (4) All components of the thesis, including the electronic version, must be presented for examination in a final form and bound in accordance with the Instructions and Notes on Submission. - (5) The decision to submit a thesis in any particular form rests with the student alone.